AstunTechnology/ssdidocs/docs/UserDoc_Chap6_Edit.rst

 record being edited.

 The form displays the metadata elements grouped into relevant sections.
-The user can navigate through the form using the *table of contents* visible in the lower right of the screen.
+The user can navigate through the form using the *table of contents* visible in the lower right of the screen (click |button_edit_toc| to display).
 Clicking an element section will take the user to the relevant section of the form.
 The user can collapse all elements of the form by clicking the |button_edit_collapse| button visible just below the header.
 Clicking on a section title will re-expand that section.
 The |button_edit_arrowup| and |button_edit_arrowdown| buttons allow the user to place the section further up or down the document order.
 Note that UK Gemini is only concerned with whether the elements (or sections) are present and correct, not with the order they are displayed.
 For